Baldwin County AL — Construction site raids, US citizen detained twice, IJ lawsuit

 - May 2, 2026: Plaintiff Leonardo Garcia Venegas detained a third time near his home in Silverhill — physically restrained, handcuffed, shackled, and questioned about birthplace despite holding U.S. citizenship.
 Counsel filed a declaration in S.D.
 Alabama citing the pattern to support the pending preliminary-injunction motion (UTV44, May 5, 2026)

-Leonardo Garcia Venegas, a U.S. citizen and concrete worker, was detained by ICE twice during construction site raids despite presenting proof of citizenship.
-In both instances, agents racially profiled workers, detaining everyone who “looked Latino” while ignoring non-Latino workers.
+Leonardo Garcia Venegas, a U.S. citizen and concrete worker (Robertsdale/Silverhill, Baldwin County), was detained by ICE three times — May 21, 2025; June 12, 2025; and May 2, 2026 — despite presenting proof of citizenship including an Alabama-issued REAL ID.
+In each instance agents racially profiled workers, detaining everyone who “looked Latino” while ignoring non-Latino workers.

 - Filed: September 30, 2025